 - Ryan Richman is a hairstylist known for both red carpet and editorial work.
 He's worked with Kate Mara, Sadie Sink, Lili Reinhart, and countless other celebs.

-"Pixie cuts are super versatile and can be styled in many different ways, whether you want an edgy, classic or vintage look," says Sultan.
+"Pixie cuts are super versatile and can be styled in many different ways, whether you want an edgy, classic or vintage look," Sultan says.
 Eva Marcille's slicked-down 'do epitomizes elegance.

 - For a slick, almost wet-looking pixie, start with freshly washed hair.
 Part in the desired direction.

-- Add a shine-inducing oil like Oribe Gold Lust Nourishing Hair Oil ($57) to strands.
+- Add a shine-inducing oil, like Oribe's Gold Lust Nourishing Hair Oil ($57), to strands.

 - Then, coat the entire head with a lightweight gel (we love Kenra Styling Gel 17, $17).
 Use a light hand to avoid a total helmet vibe, and move with the grain so that the hair lies flat.

-Braid your pixie for an unexpected hairstyle that looks both romantic yet edgy.
+Braid your pixie for an unexpected hairstyle that looks both romantic and edgy.

 - To get Julianne Hough's look, add some texture to your hair with Amika's Perk Up Dry Shampoo ($26), which will give the hair grip and make your braid hold all day long and well into the night.

 - Braid diagonally across the crown of the head, pulling some pieces of the braid loose to get that disheveled look.